ibm-cloud-docs/Cloudant/api/overview-api.md

 	```
 	{: pre}

-	You can then define an 'alias' that enables the curl command to apply the control file,
+	You can then define an "alias" that enables the curl command to apply the control file,
 	for example:

 	`alias acurl="curl -s --config <full_path_and_name_of_config_file> "`